Streamlike/StreamlikeLookerStudioConnector/README.md

 See [Looker Studio](https://developers.google.com/looker-studio)

-This Connector retrieve data from your Streamlike account.
+This Connector retrieves data from your Streamlike account.

 What do you need ?

-- A Streamlike API token generated with analytics,media,playlists,tags,keywords reading rights.
+- A Streamlike API token generated with analytics, media, playlists, tags, keywords reading rights.
 - That's all

 ## 1. Endpoints

-Here is the list of the endpoints currently available,
+Here is the list of the endpoints currently available

 ### 1. analytics/catalogs